SCCWRP/SQOUnified/README.md

 chem_data <- read.csv("path/to/chem_data.csv")
 tox_data <- read.csv("path/to/tox_data.csv")

-# Calculate individual SQO components
+# Calculate individual SQO components, if you would like
 benthic_results <- benthic.sqo(benthic_data)
 chem_results <- chem.sqo(chem_data)
 tox_results <- tox.sqo(tox_data)

-# Get a summary of the toxicity data
+# Get the tox summary table, on its own, if you would like
 tox_summary <- tox.summary(tox_data)

-# Compute the integrated SQO score
+# Compute the integrated SQO scores - a dataframe with all scores, including the overall site assessments
 integrated_result <- SQOUnified(benthic = benthic_data, chem = chem_data, tox = tox_data)

 # View the results